2 jail officials suspended for allowing Samajwadi Party leaders to meet accused in Sambhal case

 The state prison department also recommended action against a third person, the senior superintendent of Moradabad jail, in the matter.

-The Uttar Pradesh government on Tuesday suspended two officials at the Moradabad jail after a delegation from the Opposition Samajwadi Party was allowed to meet those arrested for their alleged involvement in the recent violence in Sambhal, The Indian Express reported.
+The Uttar Pradesh government on Tuesday suspended two officials at the Moradabad jail after a delegation from the Opposition Samajwadi Party was allowed to meet some of the 30 persons who have been arrested for their alleged role in the recent violence in Sambhal, The Indian Express reported.

 The suspended officials are Jailer Vikram Yadav and his deputy Praveen Singh, the Hindustan Times quoted Director General (Prison Administration and Reform Services) PV Ramasastry as saying.